64kramsystem/personal_notes/topics/linux_tools.md

 # The metapackage requires extra configuration; see `do_metapackage()`.
 ```

+#### Mainline configuration

+The mainline configuration is long and complex; it seems that it's built from a script outside the repo.
+A log is [here](https://kernel.ubuntu.com/~kernel-ppa/mainline/v6.1/amd64/log).

-The Canonical configurations are under `debian.master/config/amd64`; they're not included in the `defconfig` target, and can be merged, but they won't build with the standard method.
+The Canonical configurations are under `debian.master/config/amd64` (only `cod/` branches have `debian.master`); they're not included in the `defconfig` target, and can be merged, but they won't build with the standard method.
+Running `make olddefconfig` alone from a `cod/` branch generates the vanilla config.

 Versions from 6.1 onwards include additional packages; one of them is `linux-buildinfo`, which includes the configuration, but it seems that it's not possible to build that alone.

 ### Other config notes